Rjmoodie/yardpass-upgrade/ATTENDEE_FOLLOWING_SETUP_COMPLETE.md

 ## 🎉 Implementation Complete!

-The professional networking system has been successfully implemented and integrated into YardPass.
+The professional networking system has been successfully implemented and integrated into Liventix.
 This document provides a complete overview of what was built and how to use it.

 ---